So I’m really starting to think that I bring back luck to the cities I visit…

 I mean first it was Vegas with the shooting and now LA with the fires… What is going on in the world!?
 It seriously pains my heart to hear about these series of unfortunate events and I sincerely hope the best for all those affected in these recent tragedies.

-That said, I feel 100% guilty publishing this guide at a time like this, but for those looking for a little (future) fun in Hollywood, Los Angeles, here are some places to hit up as recommended by local friends.
+That said, I feel 100% guilty publishing this guide at a time like this, but for those looking for a little (future) fun in Los Angeles, here are some awesome Hollywood nightlife spots to hit up as recommended by local friends.

 1. The Rosy Oyster

 Photo from LAist.

 Just launched this summer at the boutique hotel The Hollywood Roosevelt, The Rosy Oyster is a brand new poolside sipping spot with cute AF aesthetics perfect for stepping up your Instagram game.

 We found out about this place from our Airbnb host as he was attending a friend’s party there the night we arrived in town.
 Now this place has terrible Yelp reviews, most of which are complaints about bouncers not letting guests in even when empty.
 Let’s be real tho, LA is very much a “network” city.
 Everyone knows a friend who knows someone who knows another somebody and this is generally how you get in places.
 So yes, we were lucky that our host talked with the bouncer and led us in.
 If you don’t have any connections, expect there to be a bit of a wait.

 Drinks are average – just your typical bar selection – but overall fantastic ambiance.
 Definitely a fun and flirty spot for girls night out.

 This one technically isn’t in Hollywood, but it’s nearby in Silver Lake.